Towards High Resolution Probabilistic Coastal Inundation Forecasting from Sparse Observations

-\textbf{Regression-based Models} Early approaches in finding surrogates for hydrology models involved applying various regression-based methods.~\citep{chang2010clustering} first applied K-means clustering to pre-process data to find inundation control points.
-The authors then applied linear regression or neural networks to predict inundation for grids depending on whether they are linearly correlated with the control points or not.~\citep{bermudez2019rapid} explored non-parametric regression approach based on least square support vector machine (SVM) as surrogate for 2D hydrodynamic models.~\citep{lee2021scenario} created an offline rainfall-runoff-inundation database by simulating hydrology models over multiple scenarios.
+\textbf{Regression-based Models} Early approaches in finding surrogates for hydrology models involved applying various regression-based methods.
+Chang~\emph{et al.}~\citep{chang2010clustering} first applied K-means clustering to pre-process data to find inundation control points.
+The authors then applied linear regression or neural networks to predict inundation for grids depending on whether they are linearly correlated with the control points or not.
+Bermúdez~\emph{et al.}~\citep{bermudez2019rapid} explored non-parametric regression approach based on least square support vector machine (SVM) as surrogate for 2D hydrodynamic models.
+Lee~\emph{et al.}~\citep{lee2021scenario} created an offline rainfall-runoff-inundation database by simulating hydrology models over multiple scenarios.
 Then, they trained a logistic regression-based approach based on the database to estimate the parameters to predict the risk of flooding for each region.
 Their goal was then to use the trained regressor to generate near real-time prediction of inundation probability given the runoff to the grid from simulated and realistic rainfall scenario.